-Under AB 205, the CEC is the lead CEQA agency for environmental review and permitting for any facility that elects to opt into the CEC’s jurisdiction.
+Under AB 205, the CEC is the lead agency, under the California Environmental Quality Act (CEQA), for environmental review and permitting for any facility that elects to opt into the CEC’s jurisdiction.
 The Opt-In program requires the CEC to:

-• Certify compliance with requirements for community benefits agreement, project labor agreements, and economic benefits.
+• Certify compliance with requirements such as community benefits agreement and project labor agreements.

 The following types of facilities are eligible to apply to the Opt-In Certification Program: